mibrahim234/MovieLand/README.md

 - [Test Instructions](#test-instructions)

 ### Description
-This a group project that is done by implementing front-end and back-end.
+This a group project that is done by implementing the front-end and back-end.
 The application is called Movie Land.
 This app allows for a user to login and logout with their own credentials and be able to search movies and write a review for that respective movie.

 ----
 ### Installation